Superconductivity-enhanced magnetic field noise

 The stray magnetic fields are produced by both spin and current fluctuations of the nearby material.
-For simplicity, we assume the material is homogeneous and isotropic, and relate the magnetic field $\bm{B}(\bm{q},d)=\int d\bm{\rho} e^{-i\bm{\rho}\cdot\bm{q}}\bm{B}(\bm{\rho}+d\hat{\bm{z}})$ to the two-dimensional magnetization associated with the spin density, $\bm{M}(\bm{q})$, and to the two-dimensional current density, $\bm{J}(\bm{q})$.
+For simplicity, we assume the material is homogeneous and isotropic, and we relate the magnetic field $\bm{B}(\bm{q},d)=\int d\bm{\rho} e^{-i\bm{\rho}\cdot\bm{q}}\bm{B}(\bm{\rho}+d\hat{\bm{z}})$ to both the two-dimensional magnetization associated with the spin density, $\bm{M}(\bm{q})$, and to the two-dimensional current density, $\bm{J}(\bm{q})$.
 Here, $\bm{\rho}$ and $\bm{q}$ are vectors lying in the superconducting plane.
-In appendix~\ref{sec:matnois}, we provide exact expressions, but the important features are captured by the relations
+In the supplemental material~\cite{supplement}, we provide exact expressions, but the important features are captured by the relations

-where the proportionality is a numerical factor of order 1 and depends on the direction of the wave vector $\bm{q}$ and the direction of either the current or magnetization.
+where the proportionality is a numerical factor of order 1 and depends on both the direction of the wave vector $\bm{q}$ and the direction of either the current or magnetization densities at wave vector $\bm{q}$.
 For both sources, the magnetic fields with wavelength smaller than the height of the NV, $\left|\bm{q}\right|^{-1}<d$ are exponentially suppressed.
 Thus, the NV senses long wavelength current and spin fluctuations.

 To model the current and spin noise, we assume the superconducting state is described by a BCS theory with an isotropic gap $\Delta$.
 We consider a superconductor in the clean limit with mean free path longer than the coherence length $l>\xi_0=2E_F/\pi\Delta k_F$.
-Furthermore, we assume the height of the NV is smaller then the mean free path $d<l$, such that the NV is only sensitive to ballistic fluctuations of the quasiparticle-hole pairs.
+Furthermore, we assume the height of the NV is smaller than the mean free path $d<l$, such that the NV is only sensitive to ballistic fluctuations of the quasiparticle-hole pairs.

 The quasiparticles of the BCS theory are formed through the hybridization of electrons and holes.
-Their dispersion relation is given by $E_{\bm{k}}=\sqrt{(\xi_{\bm{k}}-E_F)^2+\Delta^2}$, where $\xi_{\bm{k}}$ is the normal metal dispersion.
+Their dispersion relation is given by $E_{\bm{k}}=\sqrt{(\xi_{\bm{k}}-E_F)^2+\Delta^2}$, where $\xi_{\bm{k}}$ is the dispersion of the normal-state electrons.
 Notably, the density of states associated with this dispersion exhibits a square root singularity:

-where $D_F$ is the normal state density of states at the Fermi surface.
+where $D_F$ is the normal-state density of states at the Fermi surface.